 The Ocean Club

-Visitors at The Ocean Club feel right at home from the moment they set foot in the resort for a couple of reasons; a warm welcome – hugs are not uncommon here – from the staff and an 8-kilometer stretch of sand that truly feels like paradise.
+Visitors at The Ocean Club feel right at home from the moment they set foot in the resort for a couple of reasons; a warm welcome – hugs are not uncommon here – from the staff and an eight-kilometer stretch of sand that truly feels like paradise.
 Each of the 3-bedroom villa residences features polished marble floors, vaulted ceilings, and a private infinity pool that combines seamlessly with the ocean.
 The resort’s Versailles Garden, with pathways leading to a multi-tiered landscape, offers the ultimate private dining experience and an ideal venue for weddings.
 Need a little pampering after a long walk on the beach or a round of golf at the immaculately manicured Ocean Club Golf Course?
 Then head to the resort’s Balinese-style spa villa for an unforgettable restorative treatment before hitting Martini Bar and Lounge for 6 o’clock cocktails.

 Bahama House Harbour Island